helsingborg-stad/helsingborg-io-sls-api/services/booking-api/README.md

 ## Getting started

-1. Read the global requierments for this repo, can be found [here](https://github.com/helsingborg-stad/helsingborg-io-sls-api/blob/dev/README.md)
+1. Read the global requirements for this repo, can be found [here](https://github.com/helsingborg-stad/helsingborg-io-sls-api/blob/dev/README.md)

 ### AWS API GATEWAY